gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

     command: ["app", "-mode=backend", "-run-migrations", "-port=8080", "-db-host=db", "-db-password=very-secret-password" ]
     ```

 1. Redeploy the `backend`.
 Note that `kubectl apply` will not work for us this time, because we are updating the Pod startup command.
-Use `kuectl delete pod backend` to delete the Pod and then recreate it.
+Use `kubectl delete pod backend` to delete the Pod and then recreate it.

 1. Create and deploy a `backend` Service file `manifests/backend-svc.yaml`.